delafuentej/3d-image-globe/README.md

 - Responsive image sizes for mobile and desktop

 - Easy to configure sphere radius, number of images, and image dimensions

 ---

+## Components:

+- **App.jsx** – Main entry point; lazy-loads the Globe component and renders Navbar and Footer.

+- **Globe.jsx** – Creates and renders the 3D globe with images using custom hooks.

+- **Navbar/Footer** – Optional UI components for page layout.

+---

+## Hooks:

+- **useSceneSetup** – Initializes Three.js scene, camera, and renderer with high-performance settings.

+- **useOrbitControls** – Wraps Three.js OrbitControls for smooth camera interaction.

+- **useGlobeImages** – Preloads images, creates plane meshes, and maps them on the sphere using Fibonacci sphere distribution.

+- **useAnimationLoop** – Optimized render loop; only renders when scene changes occur and handles window resizing.

+---